berkeley-dsep-infra/datahub/docs/policy/storage-retention.rst

 --------

 No non-hidden files in the user's home directory that have been modified in the last 6 months.
-The archival process will not happen for users who store more than 100 GB worth of data in any of our hubs.

 Archival
 --------